 Salem, OR- As tensions between the United States and Iran continue to flare after the latest attack on an American drone, more and more millennial children are demanding that Mom and Dad pay to send them away before war is declared.
-Thanks in large part to the understanding that their parents are already paying for their health insurance, car insurance, cell phones, subscription based streaming services, food, rent (or continue to allow them to live at home), and most recreational activities, many Millennial’s don’t seem to think funding a relocation to another country to avoid a possible draft, is a big ask.
+Thanks in large part to the understanding that their parents are already paying for their health insurance, car insurance, cell phones, subscription based streaming services, food, rent (or continue to allow them to live at home), and most recreational activities like escape room phoenix , many Millennial’s don’t seem to think funding a relocation to another country to avoid a possible draft, is a big ask.

 “My parents pay for everything already.
 I know they don’t want to see me die in another pointless war, so of course I expect them to pay for me to move to Canada if it happens,” 22 year old Trevor St. Scott, from Salem, OR told me from his apartment located above his parents garage.
 “The world I’m growing up in is so different from the world of my folks.
 There are virtually no opportunities for my generation.
 With the cost of living skyrocketing, and wages relatively stagnant, there is no way I can afford to move out on my own.
 My mom already promised to pay my rent if I decide to move out, so it’s not like she hasn’t already agreed to this proposition in theory.
 What’s the difference if I choose to go to Vancouver, Canada instead of Vancouver, Washington?”